Speech Activity Detection Based on Multilingual Speech Recognition System

-To investigate the generalization ability of the proposed SAD, experiments presented in the paper were performed on in-domain and out-of-domain data.
+To investigate the generalization ability of the proposed SAD, experiments presented in the paper were performed on both in-domain and out-of-domain data.
 For out-of-domain experiments, two specific conditions are considered: (i) an access to small development set is available, or (ii) no in-domain data is available at all.
-Logistic regression and majority voting fusion are reported for these conditions specifically.
+Logistic regression and majority voting fusion are reported for these conditions.
 Concretely, the development part of the BABEL Kurdish dataset is used as an in-domain evaluation set.
 Eval parts of Ester2\footnote{http://catalog.elra.info/en-us/repository/browse/ELRA-S0338/} and LiveATC\footnote{https://www.liveatc.net/} datasets are used as out-of-domain sets.
-BABEL Kurdish contains conversational telephony speech (CTS) in the Kurdish language.
-Ester2 is a broadcast news dataset in French language and LiveATC comprises large number of conversations between Air Traffic Controllers (ATCo) and pilots with a large variety of accents in English language.
-To investigate the generalizability of our SAD model, we consider different real-life scenarios with high variation in channel, background noise, and language.
-Having a generalizable and robust SAD is nowadays a must for any production ASR system.
+BABEL Kurdish contains conversational telephony speech (CTS) in the Kurdish.
+Ester2 is a broadcast news dataset in French.
+LiveATC comprises large number of conversations between Air Traffic Controllers (ATCo) and pilots with a large variety of accents in English.
+To investigate the generalization ability of our SAD model, we consider different real-life scenarios with high variation in channel, background noise, and language.
+Having a generic and robust SAD is critical for downstream tasks such as ASR.

 We show that the proposed multi-lingual architecture offers comparable results on in-domain set and significantly outperforms the baselines on out-of-domain Ester2 and LiveATC datasets.
-For fair comparison with Google WebRTC and popular BUT pre-trained phoneme recognizer based SAD (Phn\_Rec)\footnote{https://speech.fit.vutbr.cz/software/phoneme-recognizer-based-long-temporal-context} in out-of-domain evaluation, we also assume that no in-domain data is available during training.
-More specifically, for Ester2 dataset, the proposed SAD method outperforms the WebRTC, Phn\_Rec, and Pyannote BLSTM SAD models by absolute 7.1\%, 1.7\%, and 2.7\% in DetER respectively.
-Similarly, w.r.t.
-WebRTC, Phn\_Rec, and Pyannote BLSTM SAD models, respectively, we obtain an absolute improvement 6.4\%, 10.0\%, and 3.7\% in DetER on LiveATC dataset.
+For fair comparison with Google WebRTC and popular BUT pre-trained phoneme recognizer based SAD (Phn\_Rec)\footnote{https://speech.fit.vutbr.cz/software/phoneme-recognizer-based-long-temporal-context} in out-of-domain evaluation, we also assumed that no in-domain data is available during training.
 In addition, using a small development set in the logistic regression method further improves the performance of the proposed SAD system.

 The rest of this paper is organized as follows: Related works are shown in Section~\ref{sec:relatedwork}.
 Multi-lingual acoustic model training is briefly explained in Section~\ref{sec:mulasr}.
 The proposed multi-lingual ASR-based SAD is described in Section~\ref{sec:mulasrSAD}.
 Experiment setup and results are shown in Section~\ref{sec:experiments}.
 Conclusions are discussed in Section~\ref{sec:conclusions}.